hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/06_DGE_DESeq2_analysis2.md

 - Low counts
 - High dispersion values

-Similar to the previous shrinkage of dispersion estimates, the shrinkage of LFC estimates uses information from all genes to generate more accurate estimates.
+Similar to the previous shrinkage of dispersion estimates, information from all genes is used to generate more accurate LFC estimates.
 Specifically, the distribution of LFC estimates for all genes is used (as a prior) to shrink the LFC estimates of genes with little information or high dispersion toward more likely (lower) LFC estimates.

 <img src="../img/deseq2_shrunken_lfc.png" width="500">

 *Illustration taken from the [DESeq2 paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8).*

-For example, in the figure above, the green gene and purple gene have the same mean values for the two sample groups (C57BL/6J and DBA/2J), but the green gene has low variation while the purple gene has high levels of variation.
+For example, in the figure above, the green gene and purple gene have the same mean values for the two sample groups (C57BL/6J and DBA/2J), but the green gene has little variation while the purple gene has high levels of variation.
 For the green gene with low variation, the unshrunken LFC estimate (vertex of the green solid line) is very similar to the shrunken LFC estimate (vertex of the green dotted line), but the LFC estimates for the purple gene are quite different due to the high dispersion.
 So even though two genes can have similar normalized count values, they can have differing degrees of LFC shrinkage.
-Notice the LFC estimates are shrunken toward the prior (black solid line).
+Notice the **LFC estimates are shrunken toward the prior** (black solid line).

->**NOTE:** If very large expected fold changes for a number of individual genes are expected, but not so many large fold changes that the prior would not include such large fold changes, then you may want to turn off LFC shrinkage.
+>**NOTE:** If very large expected fold changes for a number of individual genes are expected, but not enough such that the prior would not include such large fold changes, then you may want to turn off LFC shrinkage.
 >
 >You can turn off the beta prior when calling the `DESeq()` function: `DESeq(dds, betaPrior=FALSE)`.
 By turning off the prior, the log2 foldchanges would be the same as those calculated by:
 >